-If you lease a car that you use in your business for a lease term of 30 days or more, you may have to include an inclusion amount in your income for each tax year you lease the car.
+If you lease a car, truck, or van that you use in your business for a lease term of 30 days or more, you may have to include an inclusion amount in your income for each tax year you lease the vehicle.
 To do this, you do not add an amount to income.
 Instead, you reduce your deduction for your lease payment.
-(This reduction has an effect similar to the limit on the depreciation deduction you would have on the car if you owned it.)
+(This reduction has an effect similar to the limit on the depreciation deduction you would have on the vehicle if you owned it.)

-The inclusion amount is a percentage of part of the fair market value of the leased car multiplied by the percentage of business and investment use of the car for the tax year.
+The inclusion amount is a percentage of part of the fair market value of the leased vehicle multiplied by the percentage of business and investment use of the vehicle for the tax year.
 It is prorated for the number of days of the lease term in the tax year.

-The inclusion amount applies to each tax year that you lease the car if the fair market value (defined next) of the car when the lease began was more than the amounts shown in the following table.
+The inclusion amount applies to each tax year that you lease the vehicle if the fair market value (defined next) when the lease began was more than the amounts shown in the following tables.